 If a bond provides for one or more alternative payment schedules, the yield of the bond cannot be determined without making assumptions about the actual payment schedule.
-The OID regulations provide three rules for making these assumptions.
-First, if one payment schedule is significantly more likely than not to occur, the yield of the debt instrument is determined by reference to this payment schedule.
-Second, if the debt instrument is subject to a mandatory sinking fund provision, the yield is determined without regard to the mandatory sinking fund provision.
-Third, notwithstanding the first two rules, if the debt instrument provides for an unconditional option or options to alter the payment schedule, the yield is determined by assuming that the issuer will exercise its options in the manner that minimizes the yield of the debt instrument and that the holder will exercise its options in the manner that maximizes the yield of the debt instrument.
+The OID regulations provide rules for making these assumptions.
+For example, the rules assume that an issuer will exercise a call option if doing so would minimize the yield of the debt instrument and that a holder will exercise a put option if doing so would maximize the yield of the debt instrument.

-The proposed regulations generally use similar assumptions to determine the holder's yield on a bond that provides for alternative payment schedules.
-However, in the case of an issuer's option on a taxable bond, the proposed regulations reverse the assumption by assuming that the issuer will exercise the option only if doing so would increase the yield on the bond.
+The proposed regulations under section 171 generally use similar assumptions to determine the holder's yield on a bond that provides for alternative payment schedules.
+However, in the case of an issuer's option on a taxable bond, the proposed regulations reverse the assumption in the OID regulations by assuming that the issuer will exercise the option only if doing so would increase the yield on the bond.
 See section 171(b)(1)(B)(ii).
-As a result of this rule, a holder generally must amortize bond premium on a taxable bond by reference to the stated maturity date, even if it appears likely the bond will be called.
+Thus, under the proposed regulations, a holder generally must amortize bond premium on a taxable bond by reference to the stated maturity date, even if it appears likely the bond will be called.
 In this case, if the bond is actually called, the proposed regulations provide that the holder may deduct the unamortized premium.
 If the bond is partially called and the partial call is not a pro-rata prepayment, the proposed regulations do not allow the holder to deduct a portion of the unamortized premium.
 Instead, the holder must recompute the yield of the bond on the date of the partial call and amortize the remaining premium by reference to the recomputed yield.